Acantholysis

-Acantholysis is the loss of intercellular connections, such as desmosomes, resulting in loss of cohesion between keratinocytes, seen in diseases such as pemphigus vulgaris.
+Acantholysis is the loss of intercellular connections, such as desmosomes, resulting in loss of cohesion between keratinocytes, seen in diseases such as pemphigus vulgaris, Grover’s disease, and Hailey-Hailey Disease.
 It is absent in bullous pemphigoid, making it useful for differential diagnosis.
+This disruption between cells causes intra-epidermal clefts, vesicles and bullae due to cells becoming rounded and no longer attached to one another.